 Finding strength and recovery through understanding

-Through her courageous storytelling, Syreeta describes her experience as "my mind's hijacking by Bipolar Disorder," offering readers an intimate and honest look at living with mental illness.
+Through her courageous storytelling, Sy describes her experience as "My Mind's Hijacking by Bipolar Disorder," offering readers an intimate and honest look at living with mental illness.
 Her book serves as both a beacon of hope and a practical guide for others facing similar challenges.

 "Mental illness doesn't discriminate, but neither does recovery.
 Every person's journey matters, and every story has the power to heal."